 Her monologue set the tone: "Everyone thinks of me as this, like, horndog pop star, but there's really so much more to me.
 I'm not just horny.
 I'm also turned on and I'm sexually charged."
 Then, deadpan: "And I love to read.
 My favorite book is the encyclopedia.
 It's so big and it's hard..."

-For a Type 3, SNL was a proof-of-concept: she could command a room without a backing track.
-The persona holds up in someone else's format.
-The comedian wasn't a bit — she was the whole show.
+SNL was a proof-of-concept: she could command a room without a backing track, and the persona held up in someone else's format.
+The comedian wasn't a bit.
+She was the whole show.

 Then came the announcement that sealed her status: headlining both Fridays at Coachella 2026.
 When Billboard asked, she responded: "Woman of my word."